SoumyaX0903/FullStack_Todo_list/README.md

 # FullStack_Todo_list
-In this project you have a todo-list app  where you can also add and create as many type of todo list you want and all your data is maintained in MongoDB
+In this project you have a todo-list app  where you can also add and create as many type of todo-lists you want and all your data is maintained in MongoDB

 Today is monday and here is the start of my todolist